ghaerdi/petite-vue/post/index.md

----
-title: "Code your own vue"
+# Code your own vue
-published: true
-tags: javascript, vue, webdev, tutorial
----

 Code your own vue is a series of post that is going to show you how create your own vue for learning purposes, the implementation of functionalities try to be most simple as can be.